tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Disenchant Magic Item

-**Casting Time/Duration**: 1 hour**/**Instantaneous
+**Casting Time/Duration:** 1 hour**/**Instantaneous

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: The ritual destroys a magic item of your tier or lower, and the item can be common, uncommon, or rare.
+**Effect:** The ritual destroys a magic item of your tier or lower, and the item can be common, uncommon, or rare.
 The ritual returns an amount of residuum based on the item's rarity: 20 percent of a common item's gold piece value, 50 percent of an uncommon item's gold piece value, and 100 percent of a rare item's gold piece value.

 #### Enchant Magic Item

-**Casting Time/Duration**: 1 hour**/**Permanent
+**Casting Time/Duration:** 1 hour**/**Permanent

-**Market/Component Cost**: 250 gp**/**Special
+**Market/Component Cost:** 250 gp**/**Special

-**Effect**: You touch a normal item and turn it into a magic item of your tier or lower.
+**Effect:** You touch a normal item and turn it into a magic item of your tier or lower.
 The ritual's component cost is equal to the price of the magic item you create.
 Alternatively, you can use the ritual to upgrade a common, uncommon, or rare item to a more powerful version of the item that is one tier higher.
 The new version must be your tier or lower, and the component cost equals the difference in gold piece value between the old version and the new.

 You can also use this ritual to resize magic armor (for example, shrink a fire giant's magic armor to fit a halfling).
 There is no component cost for this use.

 #### Excavation

-**Casting Time/Duration**: 10 minutes**/**1 minute
+**Casting Time/Duration:** 10 minutes**/**1 minute

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You clear medium volume of earth and loose stone nearby you, leaving the start of a trench or a tunnel.
+**Effect:** You clear medium volume of earth and loose stone nearby you, leaving the start of a trench or a tunnel.

-**Skill Check**: Your Arcana skill check result divided by 10 (rounded down) determines the number of volumes you clear.
+**Skill Check:** Your Arcana skill check result divided by 10 (rounded down) determines the number of volumes you clear.
 The material disappears over the course of the ritual's duration and is scattered across the world.

 #### Knock

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 250 gp**/**50 gp, plus 1 recovery
+**Market/Component Cost:** 250 gp**/**50 gp, plus 1 recovery

-**Effect**: The Knock ritual allows you to open a single locked door, chest, gate, or other object.
+**Effect:** The Knock ritual allows you to open a single locked door, chest, gate, or other object.
 It even works against portals sealed with the Arcane Lock ritual or doors secured with bolts or bars that are on the far side, out of reach.
 You must defeat all the closures on a locked object to unlock it.

-**Skill Check**: You make one Arcana skill check per lock, bar, Arcane Lock, or similar closure.
+**Skill Check:** You make one Arcana skill check per lock, bar, Arcane Lock, or similar closure.
 The object you unlock does not open automatically; you still must open it yourself after the ritual unlocks it.

 Your Arcana skill check has a +5 bonus in place of a Sleight of Hand check to open each lock or closure.
 To undo bolts or bars you normally couldn't reach, you must succeed on a DC 15 Arcana skill check.